Skip to content

 • A transform that returns null for a key (or omits it) issues a delete for that id.

-• Records are grouped by index; within an index, upserts are applied before deletes, and distinct indexes are dispatched in parallel.
+• Records are grouped by index; within an index, upserts are applied before deletes (each split into requests of at most MaxRecordsPerBatch records), and distinct indexes are dispatched in parallel.

 Delivery semantics